In-Silico Organoid

 Interactive Controls

 The simulation operates in an autonomous loop.
 If left idle for 10 seconds, Observation Mode (Demo) engages to cycle through growth, stress, and regeneration phases.
-Click anywhere to take manual control.
+You can interact with the canvas and buttons at any time—they work During demo without stopping it.

 Biological Dynamics